High-dimensional censored MIDAS logistic regression for corporate survival forecasting: Abstract

 \section{Abstract}

 This paper addresses the challenge of forecasting corporate distress, a problem marked by three key statistical hurdles: (i) right censoring, (ii) high-dimensional predictors, and (iii) mixed-frequency data.
 To overcome these complexities, we introduce a novel high-dimensional censored MIDAS (Mixed Data Sampling) logistic regression.
 Our approach handles censoring through inverse probability weighting and achieves accurate estimation with numerous mixed-frequency predictors by employing a sparse-group penalty.
-We establish finite-sample bounds for the estimation error, accounting for censoring, the MIDAS approximation error, and heavy tails.
+We establish finite-sample bounds for the estimation error, accounting for censoring, MIDAS approximation error, and heavy tails.
+For statistical inference, we develop a de-sparsified version of the proposed penalized estimator and establish its asymptotic theory, which enables valid statistical inference in high-dimensional settings with censoring.
+We show that censoring induces a nonstandard variance structure for the de-sparsified estimator, a feature that, to the best of our knowledge, has not been studied in the existing literature.
 The superior performance of the method is demonstrated through Monte Carlo simulations.
-Finally, we present an extensive application of our methodology to predict the financial distress of Chinese-listed firms.
-Our novel procedure is implemented in the R package \texttt{Survivalml}.
+Finally, we present an extensive application of our methodology to predict the financial distress of Chinese-listed firms \tcr{and to identify covariates that are statistically significant for predicting distress.} Our novel procedure is implemented in the R package \texttt{Survivalml}.

 {\it Keywords:} Corporate survival analysis; high-dimensional censored data; mixed-frequency data; logistic regression; sparse-group LASSO